Habakkuk: Persian shrine

 A mausoleum southeast of the city of Tuyserkan in the west of Iran is also believed to be Habakkuk's burial place.
 It is protected by Iran's Cultural Heritage, Handcrafts and Tourism Organization.
-The Organization's guide to the Hamadan Province states that Habakkuk was believed to be a guardian to Solomon's Temple, and that he was captured by the Babylonians and remained in their prison for some years.
+The Organization's guide to the Hamadan province states that Habakkuk was believed to be a guardian to Solomon's Temple, and that he was captured by the Babylonians and remained in their prison for some years.
 After being freed by Cyrus the Great, he went to Ecbatana and remained there until he died, and was buried somewhere nearby, in what is today Tuyserkan.
 Habakkuk is called both Habaghugh and Hayaghugh by the Muslim locals.

 The surrounding shrine may date to the period of the Seljuq Empire (11–12th century); it consists of an octagonal wall and conical dome.
 Underneath the shrine is a hidden basement with three floors.
 In the center of the shrine's courtyard is the grave where Habakkuk is said to be buried.
 A stone upon the grave is inscribed in both Hebrew and Persian stating that the prophet's father was Shioua Lovit, and his mother was Lesho Namit.
 Both Muslims and Jews visit it to pay their respects.

 Commemoration

 Christian

 On the Eastern Orthodox liturgical calendar, his feast day is December 2.
 In the Roman Catholic Church, the twelve minor prophets are read in the Roman Breviary during the fourth and fifth weeks of November, which are the last two weeks of the liturgical year, and his feast day is January 15.
-This day is also celebrated as his feast by the Greek Orthodox Church.
 In 2011, he was commemorated with the other Minor Prophets in the calendar of saints of the Armenian Apostolic Church on February 8.

 Habakkuk has also been commemorated in sculpture.
 In 1435, the Florentine artist Donatello created a sculpture of the prophet for the bell tower of Florence.
 This statue, nicknamed Zuccone ("Big Head") because of the shape of the head, now resides in the Museo dell'Opera del Duomo.
 The Basilica of Santa Maria del Popolo in Rome contains a Baroque sculpture of Habakkuk by the 17th-century artist Bernini.
 Between 1800 and 1805, the Brazilian sculptor Aleijadinho completed a soapstone sculpture of Habakkuk as part of his Twelve Prophets.
 The figures are arranged around the forecourt and monumental stairway in front of the Santuário do Bom Jesus do Matosinhos at Congonhas.